virajmavani/semi-auto-image-annotation-tool/README.md

    Please make sure `tensorflow` is installed as per your systems requirements.
    Also, make sure Keras 2.1.3 or higher is installed.

-3) Optionally, install `pycocotools` if you want to train / test on the MS COCO dataset by running `pip install --user git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI`.

 ### Dependencies

 1) Tensorflow >= 1.7.0